florianhartig/ResearchSkills/Labs/LaTeX/readme.md

   * TexMaker
   * ...

 #### BSc / MSc Template

-* Template from Prof. Dormann [here](https://github.com/florianhartig/ResearchSkills/tree/master/Labs/LaTeX/LaTeX_Templates/Template-BScMSc-Freiburg)
+* For the University of Freiburg, here is a template from Prof. Dormann [here](https://github.com/florianhartig/ResearchSkills/tree/master/Labs/LaTeX/LaTeX_Templates/Template-BScMSc-Freiburg)

 #### Getting Help

-If you find yourself on to higher goals and get stuck at some point (which you inevitably will), seek online help here:
+If you get stuck at some point (which you inevitably will), seek online help here:

 * for a list of helpful websites
   * https://latex-project.org/guides/